richzhang/PerceptualSimilarity/README.md

 ### (D) Using the dataset to train the metric

 See script `train_test_metric.sh` for an example of training and testing the metric.
+The script will train a model on the full training set for 10 epochs, and then test the learned metric on all of the validation sets.
+The numbers should roughly match the **Alex - lin** row in Table 5 in the [paper](https://arxiv.org/abs/1801.03924).

 The code supports training a linear layer on top of an existing representation.
 Training will add a subdirectory in the `checkpoints` directory.

 ## Citation